Design, Death and

 Data Analysis and Coding

 Pets play an important and integral role in many people's lives with 68% of U.S. households owning a pet according to the 2017 – 2018 National Pet Owners Survey.
 These pets are loved and cherished and as any pet owner or anyone that's been around a pet owner knows, a very popular topic of conversation.
-With that being said, there is one aspect to owning a pet that can still remain at least somewhat taboo to openly discuss to even the closest of friends and family members.
+With that being said, there is one aspect to owning a pet that can still remain at least somewhat taboo to openly discuss with even the closest of friends and family members.

 So then we asked;